John Butcher's work ranges through improvisation, his own compositions, multitracked pieces and explorations with feedback and extreme acoustics.

 Bailey's Company Weeks; and released 3 CDs with him.

-formed in 1991 with Georg Gräwe, meant more regular visits to Europe - whilst in London Butcher joined what became the final version of John Stevens'
+Frisque Concordance, formed in '91 with Georg Gräwe, meant more regular visits to Europe - whilst in London Butcher joined what became the final version of John Stevens'

 A New Distance contains the SME's last recorded concert.

-His first solo CD Thirteen Friendly Numbers (1991), includes pieces for multitracked saxophones, whilst
+His first CD Thirteen Friendly Numbers ('91), includes pieces for multitracked saxophones, whilst

-later releases tend to focus on live performance.
+later releases tend to focus either on live performance (often in unusual acoustic locations) or composition.

-An exception is Invisible Ear (2003) which explores close-miking, amplification, multitracking and saxophone-controlled feedback.
+Invisible Ear ('03) structures close-miking, amplification, multitracking and saxophone-controlled feedback.

-The 2006 Resonant Spaces CD collects music from a tour of unusual and extreme acoustics in Scotland and the Orkneys.
+The '06 Resonant Spaces CD collects music from a tour of special acoustics in Scotland and the Orkneys.

-Other releases include performances inside the giant Utsunomiya hollow mountain in Japan, Oberhausen's massive Gazometer, Houston's Dan Flavin Gallery and Brooklyn's Issue Project Room.
+Other releases include performances inside the giant Utsunomiya stone mountain in Japan, Oberhausen's massive Gazometer, Houston's Dan Flavin Gallery and Brooklyn's Issue Project Room.

 Certain electronic music was an early influence on Butcher's approach to saxophone playing, and became explicit in his electro-manipulation duo Secret Measures with